Board of Directors

 Cynthia LeDoux-Bloom, PhD

 Cynthia LeDoux-Bloom has over 25 years of experience working on anadromous fish studies in California, Washington, and Gulf of Alaska.
 Her work focuses on investigating fish-habitat relationships, watershed assessment, and habitat restoration.
 She provides expertise on the impacts of water exports and other anthropogenic activities on fish health, physiology and behavior.
 Her research interests focus on assessing food quality availability for juvenile salmonids.
 Cynthia studied marine biology at UC Santa Cruz (B.S.) and Moss Landing Marine Laboratories thru San Jose State University (M.S.), and completed her Ph.D. in Animal Biology at UC Davis.
 Prior to joining the Hoopa Valley Tribe, Cynthia worked as a scientist for AECOM, the State of California (DFW and DWR) and Monterey Bay Aquarium.

 Katrina Nystrom hails from the South Fork of the Eel River.
 During Katrina’s time at Humboldt State University she got an introduction to Environmental work with an internship with the Royal Society for the Conservation of Nature while studying abroad in Jordan.
 After graduating from HSU with Bachelors in International Studies and Geography, she joined the Americorp Watershed Stewards Project where she learned about salmonid restoration and monitoring.
-Currently, Katrina is working at Sanctuary Forest doing water and forest conservation and stewardship for four years.
+Katrina has worked with Sanctuary Forest doing water and forest conservation and stewardship for four years.
 Currently, Katrina is a student to sharpen her skills as a scientist and fish restorationist.